 Solution: Inherent Magical Abilities

 This is an unpopular solution among the legions of players who insist that it is Sorcerers who are born with innate magic, while Wizards learn their abilities, but I’m the kind of person who thought midi-chlorians were a plausible solution to the central question in Star Wars.
-(You know, the “why the fuck isn’t EVERYBODY a Jedi?” question.)
+(You know, the “why the f$#k isn’t EVERYBODY a Jedi?” question.)
 If Wizards can manipulate space and time, destroy entire armies with a few powerful spells, and even cheat death through arcane rituals to “live” on as sentient undead, the only plausible reason to not become a Wizard is because it’s against your faith.
-And, let’s be fair, if my faith has Wizards, and yours doesn’t, your faith is not going to last very long.
+And, let’s be fair, if my faith has wizards, and yours doesn’t, your faith is not going to last very long.